-This week on The Score with Edmund Stone: Love-Hate Relationships.
-We'll hear music from films about love-hate relationships like The Painted Veil, Pride and Prejudice, The Taming of the Shrew and more on the next edition of The Score.
-Tune into All Classical Portland this Saturday, February 11 at 2PM. www.allclassical.org/...
+This week on The Score, with Edmund Stone: films detailing real and imaginary scandals, including All the President's Men, Wag the Dog, Erin Brockovich, American Hustle, Quiz Show, Chinatown, Trumbo and more on the next edition of The Score.
+Tune in to All Classical Portland this Saturday, May 20 at 2PM. www.allclassical.org/...
 See MoreSee Less

 I have twice had the personal and professional honor to work with David Ogden Stiers, hosting "Newport Symphony Goes to the Movies".
 Sharing the stage with such a great presence was a delight.
 David was personally invested in each of the pieces he conducted and brought his own flair to the music.
 When we were selecting the film music for the concerts he chose John Williams' theme to Steven Spielberg's comedy "1941".
 With a warm smile, he told me that when he was filming M*A*S*H in 1979, one day he crept into the recording studio to watch Williams conduct the "1941" score live, and he had loved it ever since.
 David was a great thespian, conductor and a genuinely gracious person.
 Through my work in broadcasting, music and on stage I know how challenging it is to bring all the elements together.
 When David Ogden Stiers took up the baton he made it look so easy - the mark of a true professional.
 Moreover, he made it fun for everyone involved - the mark of a great spirit.
 You will be missed. ...
 See MoreSee Less